North Brooklyn Mutual Aid

-This document is a collection of definitions and processes written out to reflect the organizational structure and operating procedures of the North Brooklyn Mutual Aid network and admin team.
-We chose the word “handbook” to reflect the accessible and practical nature of it: that any volunteer or organizer should be able to pick it up and better understand their role in the network and how the group conducts its work.
+This document is a collection of definitions and processes written out to reflect the organizational structure and operating procedures of the North Brooklyn Mutual Aid (NBkMA) network and admin team.
+We chose the word “handbook” to reflect its accessible and practical nature: any volunteer or organizer should be able to read the handbook and better understand their role in the network and how the group conducts its work.

-What this is: Each section seeks to explicitly and clearly define one piece of the ‘domain’ of our work: including membership, initiatives, and process.
+What the handbook is: Each section seeks to clearly articulate one component of our work: membership, initiatives, and process for the benefit of our network.

-What this isn’t: This is not a rigid, prescriptive, or punitive document.
+What the handbook is not: This is not a rigid, prescriptive, or punitive document.
 We are a community of humans.
 This document is here to help, not to rule.

 Table of Contents